leobossmann/shoplifty/README.md

 __This is a proof of concept, use at your own risk.
 It is not officially supported by Shopify, if you break anything it's entirely on you__

+__UPDATE 2014-10-31: Shopify changed the backend API, so this README is partly outdated. @SebastianSzturo already fixed the authentication, but I have not yet checked the rest of the functionality.
+So handle with care.__

 ## Installation

 Add this line to your application's Gemfile: